sxs-collaboration/spectre/docs/DevGuide/Travis.md

   `index.html` file in the `html` subdirectory in a browser.
 Some functionality requires a web server (e.g. citation popovers), so just run a `python3 -m http.server` in the `html` directory to enable this.
+- **IWYU:** We experimented for a time using IWYU (include what you use) as an automated check for correct includes and forward declarations.
+Unfortunately it gave many incorrect suggestions.
+We have decided to no longer have a IWYU check for Travis, but have left support for IWYU so that it can be used locally.
+To do so just for the changed files in a pull request run `make iwyu-hash HASH=UPSTREAM_HEAD`.
+Since IWYU requires `USE_PCH=OFF` you can create a separate build directory and append `-D USE_PCH=OFF` to the usual `cmake` call.
+Note that it is very easy to incorrectly install IWYU (if not using the Docker container) and generate nonsense errors.
+Note that we have left IWYU pragmas in the code, but no longer require they be added so that IWYU gives no errors when run.
+  As IWYU is still under development, we plan to investigate using it again in the future.

 ## Travis setup {#travis-setup}